-Appropriateness of representation of maturity distribution of assets and liabilities presented in statistical reporting file A7X "Data on assets and liabilities' maturity structure" as reported by the Bank to the NBU
+• Appropriateness of representation of maturity distribution of assets and liabilities presented in the statistical reporting file A7X "Data on assets and liabilities' maturity structure" as reported by the Bank to the NBU

-The maturity analysis of assets and liabilities as at 31 December 2023 (opening balance as at 1 January 2024) is based on statistical reporting form A7X "Data on assets and liabilities' maturity structure" prepared in accordance with requirements of the NBU as approved by the Resolution of the Board of the NBU No.140 dated 18 December 2018 (as amended).
+The Bank prepared the maturity analysis of assets and liabilities as at 31 December 2024 (opening balance as at 1 January 2025), which is included in the statistical reporting form A7X "Data on assets and liabilities' maturity structure" in accordance with requirements of the NBU as approved by the Resolution of the Board of the NBU No.140 dated 18 December 2018 (as amended).

-Based on the work we have performed, we identified that lease liabilities in the amount of UAH 22,338 thousand, which are included in the caption "Other financial liabilities", were presented within the maturity bucket "On demand or overdraft" in statistical reporting A7X "Data on the structure of assets and liabilities by terms" as at 31 December 2023 (opening balance as at 1 January 2024), but should have been presented as follows:
+Based on the work we have performed, we identified that lease liabilities in the amount of UAH 15,338 thousand, which are included in the caption "Other financial liabilities", were presented within the maturity bucket "On demand or overdraft" in statistical reporting A7X "Data on the structure of assets and liabilities by terms" as at 31 December 2024 (opening balance as at 1 January 2025), but should have been presented as follows:

-- in the amount of UAH 748 thousand with maturity of "From 2 to 31 days"; - in the amount of UAH 1,499 thousand with maturity of "From 32 to 92 days"; - in the amount of UAH 2,116 thousand with maturity of "From 93 to 183 days"; - in the amount of UAH 2,050 thousand with maturity of "From 184 to 274 days"; - in the amount of UAH 2,050 thousand with maturity of "From 275 to 365 (366) days"; - in the amount of UAH 8,114 thousand with maturity of "From 366(367) to 2 years"; - in the amount of UAH 5,760 thousand with maturity of "From 2 to 4 years". - Capital adequacy, which is based on an analysis of assets quality, assessment of credit risks on active banking operations and an analysis of transactions with related parties in accordance with the regulatory requirements of the NBU
+- in the amount of UAH 737 thousand with maturity of "From 22 to 30 days"; - in the amount of UAH 737 thousand with maturity of "From 32 to 62 days"; - in the amount of UAH 737 thousand with maturity of "From 63 to 92 days"; - in the amount of UAH 2,210 thousand with maturity of "From 93 to 183 days"; - in the amount of UAH 2,210 thousand with maturity of "From 184 to 274 days"; - in the amount of UAH 2,168 thousand with maturity of "From 275 to 365 (366) days"; - in the amount of UAH 6,372 thousand with maturity of "From 366(367) to 2 years"; - in the amount of UAH 167 thousand with maturity of "From 2 to 4 years".

+Capital adequacy, which is based on an analysis of assets quality and an analysis of transactions with related parties in accordance with the regulatory requirements of the NBU, including those on banking activities and assessment of risks as to recognition and utilization of allowances for potential losses on the asset-side transactions following the realization of the credit risk

-As at 31 December 2023, the Bank recorded in its financial statements prepared in accordance with IFRS Accounting Standards provision for expected credit losses on loans and advances to customers in the amount of UAH 105 thousand, provision for expected credit losses on investments in securities in the amount of UAH 19,220 thousand, provision for impairment on cash and cash equivalents in the amount of UAH 355 thousand, provision for impairment on other financial assets in the amount of UAH 16 thousand, provision for impairment of other non-financial assets in the amount of UAH 312 thousand, and provision for credit-related commitments in the amount of UAH 3 thousand.
+As at 31 December 2024, the Bank recorded in its financial statements prepared in accordance with IFRS Accounting Standards allowance for expected credit losses on loans and advances to customers in the amount of UAH 71 thousand, allowance for expected credit losses on investments in securities in the amount of UAH 41,136 thousand, allowance for impairment on cash and cash equivalents in the amount of UAH 276 thousand, allowance for impairment on other financial assets in the amount of UAH 38 thousand, allowance for impairment of other non-financial assets in the amount of UAH 25 thousand, and allowance for credit-related commitments in the amount of UAH 11 thousand.

-Also, in accordance with other regulatory requirements of the NBU and the Bank's regulation developed on a basis of "Regulation on the determination of exposure to credit risk under asset-side banking operations by Ukrainian banks" approved by the Resolution of the Board of the NBU No. 351 dated 30 June 2016 (as amended), the Bank has calculated the following allowances for credit risk on asset-side operations as at 31 December 2023 for regulatory purposes only, thus, these allowances do not form part of the financial statements of the Bank prepared in accordance with IFRS Accounting Standards:
+Also, in accordance with other regulatory requirements of the NBU and the Bank's regulation developed on a basis of "Regulation on the determination of exposure to credit risk under asset-side banking operations by Ukrainian banks" approved by the Resolution of the Board of the NBU No. 351 dated 30 June 2016 (as amended), the Bank has calculated the following allowances for credit risk on asset-side operations as at 31 December 2024 for regulatory purposes only, thus, these allowances do not form part of the financial statements of the Bank prepared in accordance with IFRS Accounting Standards: